 4.3 The trade sectors and flat rates

-Information regarding the trade sectors and flat rate percentages can be found at Regulation 55K of the VAT Regulations 1995.
+Information regarding the trade sectors and flat rate percentages can be found in VAT Flat Rate Scheme – Flat rates for types of business).
 You would use these rates if you’re not a limited cost business, see paragraph 4.4.
 If you’re a limited cost business you need to use 16.5%.

 4.4 Limited cost businesses

-These changes take effect on 1 April 2017.
-You shouldn’t use the limited cost business rate before this date.
+These changes took effect on 1 April 2017.
+You should not use the limited cost business rate before this date.

 If you’re a limited cost business, you should use the flat rate of 16.5%.
-There’s a simple calculator available to help businesses work out whether they’re a limited cost business – if you want to use the calculator, see the VAT Flat Rate Scheme - How much you pay page
+There’s a simple calculator available to help businesses work out whether they’re a limited cost business, if you want to use the calculator, see the VAT Flat Rate Scheme – What you pay.

 - your relevant turnover – this is explained in section 6

-- the cost of goods – goods must be used exclusively for the purpose of your business and certain goods are excluded from this test, this is explained in section 4.6
+- the cost of goods – goods must be used exclusively for the purpose of your business and certain goods are excluded from this test, this is explained in paragraph 4.6

 You’re a limited cost business if the amount you spend on relevant goods including VAT is either:

 - less than 2% of your VAT flat rate turnover